 Bar Prep Strategies: MPT

-Bar Prep Strategies: MPT is a two-credit course designed to teach, reinforce, and enhance the skills that are necessary for successful completion of law school and bar passage.
-Through MPT problems, group exercises, and individual feedback, students have the opportunity to master the skills of critical reading, legal analysis, and IRAC.
+Bar Prep Strategies: MPT is designed to teach, reinforce, and enhance the skills that are necessary for successful completion of law school and bar passage.
+Through completion of past MPT problems, class exercises, individual feedback, and self-reflection students will work to master the skills of critical reading, legal analysis, and IRAC.
 While this course does not replace the need to take a commercial bar prep course, it will provide early preparation to help students learn key bar exam skills and test taking strategies for the Multistate Performance Test (MPT).
 While this course is required for some students, it is open to all students.
 This course is only offered in the fall semester.